 As a parent, we think we have the authority to say ‘no’ to our children.
-But whenever you are telling something that they should not do please discuss reasons with them why they should not do it.
+But whenever you are saying something that they should not do please discuss reasons with them why they should not do it.
 Because they think they are old enough and they know a lot more than we give them credit for.
 They deserve to know the reason if you are denying them something.
 It will create a bond between you and your child.
 With a simple ‘no’ we will make them feel that they are not respected.

 4. Acknowledge them for their good behavior

 It is very important to acknowledge whatever is good in your child.
 In a day just try to notice what your child is doing good and acknowledge them for it.
 Whatever little small things they are doing.
-If he has put anything in a right place, acknowledge them for it.
-If he had studied for a few hours acknowledge it.
+If he has put anything in the right place, acknowledge them for it.
+If he had studied for a few hours, acknowledge it.
 Acknowledge each and every little thing that they are doing well.
 You will see the miracles in them and in their life.